SEO Is Only One Component of Search Engine Marketing Success

 As a savvy business owner you may have thought about what it takes to achieve search engine marketing success.
 You are probably already aware of the value of having your website show up on the first page of a Search Engine Results Pages (SERPs) for the product or service that you offer.
 In order to climb to the top, you need to hire a Search Engine Marketing Success consultant (or SEM) provider who will use every “white hat” resource available to them.

-There are literally thousands of web companies offering Search Engine Marketing Success services, but very few have the knowledge and skills to enable SEM to work for local businesses.
-In fact, in traditional Search Engine Marketing Success services nearly all SEM companies are offering are simply ineffective for local businesses.
+There are literally thousands of web companies offering Search Engine Marketing Success services, but very few have the knowledge and skills to enable SEM to work for businesses.
+In fact, in traditional Search Engine Marketing Success services nearly all SEM companies are offering are simply ineffective for businesses.

-In the following copy, I’m going to explain the reasons why traditional Search Engine Marketing Success (or SEM) does not work well for local businesses.
+In the following copy, I’m going to explain the reasons why traditional Search Engine Marketing Success (or SEM) does not work well for businesses.
 However, before I explain these reasons, let’s take a look at what traditional SEO companies actually do.

 What Search Engine Marketing Success Is All About